pandafeeder/mongo-mongo/README.md

     }
 }

-// new instance with argument
-let yourdoc1 = new YourDOC1({name: 'name'}); YourDOC1.setDB(db);
+// new instance with argument, setDB else where let yourdoc1 = new YourDOC1({name: 'name'}); YourDOC1.setDB(db);
 // laterly newed instance after yourdoc2 don't need db anymore since you've set it let yourdoc2 = new YourDOC2(db, {name: 'name'})

-// new instance without argument and set data/db latter let yourdoc1_1 = new YourDOC1(); YourDOC1.setDB(db);
+// new instance without argument and setDB else where let yourdoc1_1 = new YourDOC1(); YourDOC1.setDB(db);
 let yourdoc2_1 = new YourDOC2(); YourDOC2.setDB(db);
 // add data via setter, every data field is a setter/getter descriptor of your instance